Version Control of Speaker Recognition Systems: Introduction

 \emph{Speaker recognition} is the process of recognizing the personal identity of a spoken utterance.
 Depending on the number of speaker candidates to be recognized, it is often referred to as \emph{speaker verification} (single candidate) or \emph{speaker identification} (multiple candidates).
-According to the textual content of the spoken utterance being recognized, a speaker recogntion task falls into three categories: \emph{text-dependent} speaker recognition~\cite{hebert2008text}, where the text of the utterance is always the same (\emph{e.g.} a keyword~\cite{chen2014small} or password), or from a very small set; \emph{text-prompted} speaker recognition, where the text of the utterance is randomly selected from a pre-defined large set to prevent spoofing attacks; and \emph{text-independent} speaker recognition~\cite{kinnunen2010overview}, where there is no restriction on the text of the utterance.
+According to the textual content of the spoken utterance being recognized, a speaker recognition task falls into three categories: \emph{text-dependent} speaker recognition~\cite{hebert2008text}, where the text of the utterance is always the same (\emph{e.g.} a keyword~\cite{chen2014small} or password), or from a very small set of similarly pronounced phrases; \emph{text-prompted} speaker recognition, where the text of the utterance is randomly selected from a predefined large set to prevent spoofing attacks; and \emph{text-independent} speaker recognition~\cite{kinnunen2010overview}, where there is no restriction on the text of the utterance (\emph{e.g.} personalized keyphrases~\cite{rikhye2021personalized}).

+The modeling technology for speaker recognition has been an active research field since the 1960s~\cite{kersta1962voiceprint}.
+With the rapid development of deep learning technologies~\cite{lecun2015deep} in the past decade, the performance of speaker recognition models has greatly improved, especially from long short-term memory (LSTM)~\cite{hochreiter1997long} and attention-based models~\cite{vaswani2017attention,rahman2018attention}.
+Large scale commercial speaker recognition systems have emerged in the industry, which can be largely attributed to the popularity of personal voice assistants on smartphones and smart home devices~\cite{pinsky2017tomato}.

 Regardless of the number of speaker candidates, the text of utterance, or the specific underlying technology, all speaker recognition systems require two stages of user interaction when deployed to production environment: the \emph{enrollment stage} and the \emph{runtime stage}: \begin{itemize} \item During the enrollment stage, a user provides multiple audio samples to the system, and the system generates a \emph{user profile} to represent the voice characteristics of this user, as shown in Fig.~\ref{fig:enrollment_workflow}. \item Once the users have completed the enrollment, the system is ready for runtime recognition, where the voice characteristics of the runtime audio is compared against the enrolled user profiles, as shown in Fig.~\ref{fig:runtime_recognition_workflow}. \end{itemize}